Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

     - The data sources will update and point to the files in your Data Lake Store.
 - In the backend, model is scheduled to be refreshed every 1 hour.
 You can click **'Refresh'** button on the top to get the latest visualization as time moves forward.

-#### 4) Publish the dashboard to [Power BIonline](http://www.powerbi.com/)
+#### 4) Publish the dashboard to [Power BI Online](http://www.powerbi.com/)
-  Note that this step needs a Power BI account (or Office 365 account).
+  Note that to complete this step, you will need a (free) Power BI or Office 365 account.

-  - Click **"Publish"** on the top panel.
-You will be prompted to sign into your Power BI account.
-Sign in with your work or school account.
-Next you will be prompted to select a destination.
-Choose **'My Workspace'**.
-It will take about a minute to publish at the end of which you will see a  "Success!" message with a link to open your published report in Power BI.
-More on how to publish [here](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-upload-desktop-files/).
+- Click **"Publish"** on the ribbon along the top of your screen, You will be prompted to sign into your Power BI account.
+- Sign in with your work or school account.
+- When prompted to select a destination, choose **'My Workspace'**.
+- After about a minute, you will see a  "Success!" message containing a link to open your published report in Power BI.
+    - If you have any trouble, you can learn more about how to publish dashboard to Power BI [here](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-upload-desktop-files/).

-  - Click this link to view your Power BI desktop file in a browser.
-You will be prompted to enter your Power BI online credentials.
-Once you successfully log in you will be able to see all the reports from your Power BI desktop file in the browser.
+- Click the link in the "Success!" message to view your Power BI desktop file in a browser.
+If prompted, enter your Power BI online credentials.

+Once you successfully log in, you will be able to see all the reports from your Power BI desktop file in the browser.
+Next, we will pin individual visualizations from some of our reports into a dashboard:
-  - Next we want to pin individual visualizations from some of our reports into a dashboard.
-Select a visualization from a report that you want in your dashboard and click on the thumbtack symbol at the top left that says 'Pin Visual' on hover.
-You will be prompted to select an existing dashboard or create a new one.
-Lets create a new dashboard.
-You will need to enter a name for your dashboard, we will call it "PHM demo".
-When you press enter you will see a notification that your visualization has been pinned to your dashboard with a link to go to dashboard.
+- Select a visualization from a report that you want in your dashboard and click on the thumbtack symbol at the upper-right of the visual (which will say 'Pin Visual' when your mouse hovers over the icon).
+- You will be prompted to select an existing dashboard or create a new one.
+Let's create a new dashboard.
+- Enter a name for your dashboard, e.g. "PHM demo".
+- When you press Enter, you will see a notification that your visualization has been pinned to your dashboard and a "Go to dashboard" link is provided at upper-right.
 Click on the link to go to your dashboard.
-More on dashboards [here](https://powerbi.microsoft.com/en-us/guided-learning/powerbi-learning-4-2-create-configure-dashboards/).

-  - Power BI Q&A enables users to ask natural language questions and get answer in the form of visuals or reports automatically created with the data that best answers their question.
+Power BI Q&A enables users to ask natural language questions and get answer in the form of visuals or reports automatically created with the data that best answers their question.
+For more information on dashboards, click [here](https://powerbi.microsoft.com/en-us/guided-learning/powerbi-learning-4-2-create-configure-dashboards/).

 <a name="hot"></a>
 # Visualize Data From Real-time Data Stream